bchesnut19/wifi_connectivity_bot/Readme.txt

 PLANS(*=critical functionality):
--Find way to get around having to take down interface to test connectivity in the other*
 -Tracking downtime*
 -Add tweet functionality*
 -Implement config file*
 -Add functionality to update webpage with log files* -Reading in interface names from either configFile or hardware
--Attempting to remove bash script calls
+-Attempting to remove bash script calls (probably more trouble than its worth)